smtran8/pnf_v2la/README.md

 ---

-## System Overview:
+## System Overview
 The main model (P&F model) will sometimes be referred to as forecaster.
 The forecaster will consume outputs from the detector and tracker, which will be introduced below.
 Obstacles in this testing environment are **other LIMO rovers** in the lab.
+Note that obstacles will also be referred to as vehicles or agents.

 ---
 ## Step 1 — Detector & Tracker